-Criteria Description Weight Analysis Papers You will write four papers analyzing the rhetoric of various forms of media throughout the semester.
+Criteria Description Weight Analysis Papers apers You will write four papers analyzing the rhetoric of various forms of media throughout the semester.
 The lowest grade in this category will be dropped.
-Assignment #1: Rhetoric in Advertising Assignment #2: For this assignment, you will form an opinion based on the research you complete.
+Assignment #1: Rhetoric in Advertising With a group, you will design and present a commercial using the rhetorical devices we learn in class.
+The assignment includes a Pitch Proposal, Target Market Analysis, Group Reflection, and Presentation.
+The lowest grade (other than the Presentation) will be dropped.
+20% Assignment #2: Argumentative Essay For this assignment, you will form an opinion based on the research you complete.
 This assignment includes a Rough Draft, Peer Review, Annotated Bibliography, and Final Draft.
 The lowest grade in this category (other than the Final Draft) will be dropped.
 25% In-Class Participation Because most learning is done through discussion, it is vital to participate to succeed in this class.
 However, participation can take many forms, so this grade will be comprised of active discussion, developed Free Writes, group work/discussion, and consistent communication/attendance.
 The lowest grade of this category will be dropped.
 15% Final Your final will take the form of a portfolio comprised of work you've completed this semester as well as a reflective essay in which you argue your growth as a writer and critical thinker.
 25% university Policies